Adapters

 LazyLock::new(|| Quota::per_hour(NonZeroU32::new(480).unwrap()));

-WebSocket clients handle real-time streaming data and require careful management of connection state, authentication, subscriptions, and reconnection logic.
+WebSocket clients handle real-time streaming data.
+They manage connection state, authentication, subscriptions, and reconnection logic.

 Client structure